AhmedEssam2209/Pipelined-processor/README.md

 <h2>Description</h2>
 Designed and implemented a 5-stage pipelined RISC processor using VHDL on modelsim, and an assembler using C++.

+The processor in this project has a RISC-like instruction set architecture.
+There are eight 4-byte general purpose registers; R0, till R7.
+Another two specific registers, One works as a program counter (PC).
+The other works as a stack pointer (SP); and hence; points to the top of the stack.
+The initial value of SP is (2^12-1).
+The memory address space is 4 K of 16-bit width and is word addressable.
+(N.B. word = 2 bytes).
+The data bus between memory and the processor is 16-bit for instruction memory and 32-bit widths for data memory.

 <h2>Languages and Utilities Used</h2>